CmdLari/UNI_Evol_KnightGame/README.md

 - Valid moves
 - New tiles visited
+- all tiles have been visited

 ### Negative

 - Re-visiting tiles
 - Hitting obstacles
 - Going off the board
+- unnecessarily high number of moves

 ## Parameters